oksanast/Notatki/README.md

 # Notatki
 A simple Python program which manages notes of the users, just like Evernote.
-Uses database, works as a server.
+Uses a database, works as a server.